monfresh/fresh-brew/README.md

 [Nodenv]: https://github.com/nodenv/nodenv
 [yarn]: https://yarnpkg.com

-It should take less than 15 minutes to install (depends on your machine and internet connection).

 ## Customize in `/fresh-brew.local` and `/Brewfile.local`

 By adding these two files inside your project, you can customize each project